atgeller/Wasm-prechk/README.md

 Some typing rules are slightly out-of-date compared to the paper's type system model, particularly the administrative rules.
 However, the Z3 implementation is up-to-date.

-The code to generate Z3 queries from constraints is in `satisfies.rkt`, and the

 - The syntax for the Wasm-prechk language is defined in [IndexTypes.rkt](IndexTypes.rkt).
 - The typing rules for instruction sequences are defined in [IndexTypingRules.rkt](IndexTypingRules.rkt).
 - The typing rules for modules are defined in [IndexModuleTyping.rkt](IndexModuleTyping.rkt).